Ticketing

 For your ticketing questions, please review our Commencement ticketing FAQ below first.
 If you have any additional questions, please submit a support request.

-Yes, graduates will be required to register for tickets for themselves and their guests to attend the Commencement and Baccalaureate ceremonies.
+Yes, all graduates must register for tickets for themselves and their guests.

-Please note: Some department ceremonies or other Commencement-related events may also require RSVPs or tickets due to venue capacity limits.
-Please contact the specific school or department for details.
+Please note: Some department ceremonies and other events may require separate RSVPs or tickets due to capacity limits.
+Contact the specific school or department for details.

 Yes.
-Eligible graduates will be sent information in early spring quarter for how to request a ticket for themselves, as well as any guests they may wish to invite.
+Eligible graduates will be sent information in April for how to request a ticket for themselves, as well as any guests they may wish to invite.

 - Only eligible graduates can register for tickets.
-Guests cannot request tickets and must contact their graduate to make arrangements.
+Guests can only receive tickets through their graduate.

-- All eligible students will receive an email in late April with a link to the Commencement ticketing website to register for tickets.
+- All eligible students will receive an email in mid-April with a link to register.

-- Once the student has submitted the registration form, tickets will be sent to each guest at the email address provided by the student for that guest.
-Note: If the guest does not have an email address, the student may enter an alternative email—such as their own or another guest’s—where their ticket should be sent.
+- Once a student has registered, tickets will be sent to each guest’s email (as provided by the student).
+Note: For any guests lacking an email address, the student may enter an alternative email—their own or another guest’s—and the ticket will be sent there.

 You are automatically eligible to request tickets for the main Commencement ceremony if you:

 Current students can check their eligibility by logging into Axess, going to the "My Academics" drop-down menu, and then selecting "Univ.
 Commencement Eligibility."
 This will show if you are Eligible or Not Eligible, based on your student record.
-No action is required for eligible students.
 If you are listed as Ineligible but wish to participate, you must complete the Commencement Participation Request form.
-Eligible students should not complete this form.
 Instructions can be found on the Student Academic Services website.

-If you're eligible, you should have received an email from commencement@stanford.edu with a link to register for tickets.
-If you didn't get it, check your alumni email or any other preferred email accounts you provided to Stanford, as well as any spam/junk folders.
+If you're eligible, you should have received an email from commencement@stanford.edu with a link to register for tickets in mid-April, or after you became eligible.
+Check your alumni email or any other preferred email accounts you provided to Stanford, as well as any spam/junk folders.
 Many students find the email was sent to a different account.
 If you still can't find it and have confirmed your eligibility in Axess or received a confirmed exception, please submit a support request and we will look it up for you.

-You need the name and email address for each guest you plan to invite.
+You need the full first and last name (no placeholders, initials, or duplicates) and email address for each guest you plan to invite.

-Tickets are sent automatically in the confirmation email after the request form is submitted.
-Each guest will receive their personalized ticket at the email address provided.
+Tickets are sent automatically in the confirmation email after the registration form is submitted by the student.
+Each guest will receive their personalized ticket at the email address provided in the form.

 You can use the same email address for more than one guest.
 The tickets for those guests will be sent to the email address you provided.
 Guests who do not have an individual email account or who share an email account with another guest must enter with the person who received the tickets.